-According to the Better Business Bureau (BBB), JP Recovery Services, Inc. was founded in February 1998, and the BBB established its profile page about 8 months later, in October 1998.
+They’re legit.
+According to the Better Business Bureau (BBB), JP Recovery Services, Inc. is a legitimate collection agency, founded in February 1998, and the BBB established its profile page about 8 months later, in October 1998.
 JPRS is listed as a collection agency and billing service and uses the alternate business name, Patient Financial Solutions.
 Buzzfile estimates JPRS’ annual revenue at $10.4 million and the size of its headquarters staff at 90 people.
 Buzzfile also lists an alternate website for JPRS at www.patientfinancialsolutions.com.

 According to its website, JP Recovery Services “is a full-service accounts receivable management company that provides collection support to credit grantors to improve cash flow and reduce aged receivables.”
 JPRS’ “account follow-up activities are conducted with professional efficiency to maximize recovery and protect client reputation.”